Title

 TAG Heuer Carrera Chronograph Watch with Black Rubber Strap

-Automatic watches are an advanced iteration of mechanical watches, the original wearable timepieces.
-Mechanical watches and automatic watches function in very similar ways, but automatic watches have been developed to take some of the manual work out of wearing a watch.
+Self-winding or automatic watches are an advanced iteration of mechanical watches, the original wearable timepieces.
+Automatic and mechanical watch styles function in very similar ways, but the automatic styles have been developed to take some of the manual work out of the equation.
+The first step to understanding how they work is to know the parts that make up these watches.

 • Mainspring